Haney vacating titles: 'I've outgrown the division'

 The WBO title picture is less clear.
 Lomachenko is its No. 1 contender, but he appears to be out of the mix.
 That would leave Denys Berinchyk and Isaac "Pitbull" Cruz to vie for the vacant belt.

 Haney, meanwhile, said he is serious about his plan to fight at 147 pounds after only one bout at 140.
-According to ESPN Bet, he was a -400 favorite as of Wednesday evening to defeat Regis Prograis for the WBC junior welterweight title on Dec.
-9 in San Francisco on DAZN PPV.
+According to ESPN BET, he was a -400 favorite as of Wednesday evening to defeat Prograis in San Francisco on DAZN PPV.

 "I made history in becoming undisputed, and that was a milestone for me," said Haney, ESPN's No. 7 pound-for-pound boxer.
 "But now I'm at the point in my career where I want to make the biggest and the best fights happening in the world.
 I'm a pay-per-view fighter."